VelvetFireCircus/Velvet-and-Fire-SRD/ST-8/ST-8-Setting-and-World-Logic.md

-# ST-8 — SETTING & WORLD LOGIC STORY TOOL
+# ST-8 — SETTING and WORLD LOGIC STORY TOOL
 *(AI→AI document — not shown to the Player)*

 **PURPOSE:**